Title and statement of responsibility area

 Biographical history

-Irene Knysh was a feminist, journalist, and author of many books on the Ukrainian women’s movement.
-She is well known not only among the Ukrainian Diaspora in Canada and America, but also in Ukraine.
-Irene Knysh was born on April 20, 1909 in Lviv, Ukraine to Dmytr and Anastazia Shkvarkiv.
-In 1933, she graduated from the Lviv University with a Master’s degree in Philosophy.
+Irena Knysh was a feminist, journalist, and author of many books on the Ukrainian women’s movement.
+She is well known among the Ukrainian Diaspora in Canada and America, as well as in Ukraine.
+Irena Knysh was born on April 20, 1909 in Lviv, (then part of the Austro-Hungarian Empire, now Ukraine) to Dmytro and Anastazia Shkvarok.
+In 1933, she graduated from Lviv University with a Master’s degree in Philosophy.
 She was fluent in many languages including Ukrainian, Polish, French, German, and English.
-After her graduation, she became a professor of linguistics and taught at various secondary schools in Lviv and Premysl.
-During the 1930s, she collaborated with the Ukrainian Military Organization (UVO) and Ukrainian Patriotic Organization (OUN).
-In 1939, she married Zinovii Knysh, a political and community activist.
+After her graduation, she became an instructor of linguistics and taught at various secondary schools in Lviv and Przemyśl (Peremyshl’).
+During the 1930s, she collaborated with the Ukrainian Military Organization (UVO) and Ukrainian Organization of Nationalists (OUN).
+In 1939, she married Zynovii Knysh, a political and community activist.
 Her son, George Knysh, was born in 1940.
 During the Second World War, the family lived in Cracow, Lviv, and Austria.
-After the war they moved to France, where Irene Knysh became the Head of the Ukrainian Women’s Alliance in France.
+After the war they moved to France, where Irena Knysh became the Head of the Ukrainian Women’s Alliance in France.

-In 1950, she immigrated to Winnipeg and worked as a journalist for various Ukrainian newspapers including Kanadiis’kyi Farmer, Novyi shliakh, Zhinoche Svitlo, Promin, and Ukrains’kyi Holos in Canada; Svoboda, Samostiina Ukraina, and Nashe Zhyttia in the United States; and Ukrains’ke Slovo in France.
+In 1950, she immigrated to Winnipeg and worked as a journalist for various Ukrainian newspapers including Kanadiis’kyi Farmer, Novyi shliakh, Zhinochyi Svit, Promin, and Ukrains’kyi Holos in Canada; Svoboda, Samostiina Ukraina, and Nashe Zhyttia in the United States; and Ukrains’ke Slovo in France.
 She wrote extensively on the Ukrainian women’s movement.
-She was considered the archivist of the Ukrainian Diaspora on the American continent.
 Her books are also well known in Ukraine.
 Her major works include Na sluzhbi ridnoho narodu: iuvileinyi zbirnyk Orhanizatsii Ukrainok Kanady im.
-Ol’hy Basarab, Ivan Franko ta rivnopravnist’ zhinky (Ivan Franko and Equal Rights for Women) (1956), Smoloskyp u temriavi (Torch in the Darkness) (1957), Patriotyzm Anny Ionker, Zhinka vchora i s’ohodni (Collection of articles published in various Ukrainian newspapers) (1964), Nezabutnia Ol’ha Basarab (Unforgettable Olha Basarab) (1976), and Try rovesnytsi, 1860-1960 (Three Ukrainian Contemporaries) (1966).
+Ol’hy Basarab (Jubilee Collection of the UWOC) (1955), Ivan Franko ta rivnopravnist’ zhinky (Ivan Franko and Equal Rights for Women) (1956), Smoloskyp u temriavi (Torch in the Darkness) (1957), Patriotyzm Anny Ionker (The Patriotism of Anna Jonker) (1964), Zhinka vchora i s’ohodni (Collection of articles published in various Ukrainian newspapers) (1964), Nezabutnia Ol’ha Basarab (Unforgettable Olha Basarab) (1976), and Try rovesnytsi, 1860-1960 (Three Ukrainian Contemporaries) (1966).

-Irene Knysh was one of the first Ukrainian-Canadian women to be included in the Ukrainian Literary Encyclopaedia (Kyiv, 1990).
+Irena Knysh was one of the first Ukrainian-Canadian women to be included in the Ukrainian Literary Encyclopaedia (Kyiv, 1990).
 She visited Ukraine in 1970 and her book, Vich-na-vich iz Ukrainoiu (1970), was a reflection of her journey.
-After Ukraine Independence in 1991, she was elected a member of the Ukrainian Women’s Alliance in Lviv, Ukraine (2005) and in her honour a scientific conference took place on June 4, 2005.
-Irene Knysh passed away on May 11, 2006.
+After Ukrainian independence in 1991, she was elected a member of the Ukrainian Women’s Alliance in Lviv, Ukraine (2005) and in her honour a scientific conference took place on June 4, 2005.
+Irena Knysh passed away on May 11, 2006.

 Custodial history